boazsegev/plezi-website/docs/guides/controllers.html.md

 The request object is a Hash like object, containing the request's information and some helper methods.

-Read more at the <a href='http://www.rubydoc.info/gems/iodine/Iodine/Http/Request' target='_blank'>YARD documentation for the Request object</a>.
+Read more at the [YARD documentation for the Request object](http://www.rubydoc.info/gems/iodine/Iodine/Http/Request).

 ### `response`

 The response object allows more control of the response, such as setting headers, streaming the response etc'.

-Read more at the <a href='http://www.rubydoc.info/gems/iodine/Iodine/Http/Response' target='_blank'>YARD documentation for the Response object</a>.
+Read more at the [YARD documentation for the Response object](http://www.rubydoc.info/gems/iodine/Iodine/Http/Response).

 ### The `params` hash